christophe-cerin/mosquitto-clustering/README.md

 # Mosquitto-clustering

 Implementations of data-stream clustering on low-cost machines.
 An MQTT mosquitto infrastructure publishes data.
 A client program subscribes to the server and does a clustering according to an "on-the-fly" algorithm.
+The implementations are mandatory for the associated research, which is described as follows.

-# Paper Abstract
+## Paper Abstract

 Nowadays, the operations performed by the Internet of Things (IoT) systems are no more trivial since they rely on more sophisticated devices than in the past.
 The IoT system is physically composed of connected computing, digital, mechanical devices such as sensors or actuators.